History of Normandy

-Normandy was a province in the North-West of France under the Ancien Régime which lasted until the later part of the 18th century.
+Normandy was a province in the North-West of what later became France under the Ancien Régime which lasted until the later part of the 18th century.
 Initially populated by Celtic tribes in the West and Belgic tribes in the North East, it was conquered in AD 98 by the Romans and integrated into the province of Gallia Lugdunensis by Augustus.
 In the 4th century, Gratian divided the province into the civitates that constitute the historical borders.
 After the fall of Rome in the 5th century, the Franks became the dominant ethnic group in the area and built several monasteries.
-Towards the end of the 8th century, Viking raids devastated the region, prompting the establishment of the Duchy of Normandy in 911.
+Towards the end of the 9th century, Viking raids devastated the region, prompting the establishment of the Duchy of Normandy in 911.
 After 150 years of expansion, the borders of Normandy reached relative stability.
 These old borders roughly correspond to the present borders of Lower Normandy, Upper Normandy and the Channel Islands.
 Mainland Normandy was integrated into the Kingdom of France in 1204.
 The region was badly damaged during the Hundred Years War and the Wars of Religion, the Normans having more converts to Protestantism than other peoples of France.
 In the 20th century, D-Day, the 1944 Allied invasion of Western Europe, started in Normandy.
 In 1956, mainland Normandy was separated into two regions, Lower Normandy and Upper Normandy, which were reunified in 2016.

 Prehistory and antiquity

 Normandy before the Roman conquest

-Archeological finds, such as cave paintings, prove that humans were present in the region as far back as prehistoric times, especially in Eure and Calvados.
+Archeological finds, such as cave paintings, prove that humans were present in the region in prehistoric times, especially in Eure and Calvados.
 The Gouy and Orival cave paintings also testify to humans in Seine-Maritime.
 Several megaliths can be found throughout Normandy, most of them built in a uniform style.

 More is known about Celtic Normandy due to the archeological sources being more numerous and easier to date.
-As early as the 19th century, local scholars studied archeological sites (especially those of Upper Normandy) and recorded their discoveries.
+In the 19th century, local scholars studied archeological sites (especially those of Upper Normandy) and recorded their discoveries.
 They discovered objects such as the Gallic gilded helmet of Amfreville-sous-les-Monts, made in the 4th century BC, and the iron helmet currently in the Museum of Louviers.
 They also examined the cemetery at Pîtres, with its urns for cremated remains.
 The artifacts found at these sites indicate Gallic presence in Normandy as far back as the times of the Hallstatt and La Tène cultures.

 Belgae and Celts, known as Gauls, invaded Normandy in successive waves from the 4th to the 3rd centuries BC.
 Much of our knowledge about this group comes from Julius Caesar's de Bello Gallico.
 Caesar identified several different groups among the Belgae who occupied separate regions and lived in enclosed agrarian towns.
 In 57 BC, the Gauls united under Vercingetorix in an attempt to resist the onslaught of Caesar's army.
 Even after their defeat at Alesia, the people of Normandy continued to fight until 51 BC, the year Caesar completed his conquest of Gaul.

 Below is a list of Gallic tribes, whose territories correspond to later Normandy, and their administrative centers: